 Being faced with the cruel realisation that something you’ve invested so much time and effort into isn’t good enough, or doesn’t work, is one of the hardest things for a writer to endure.

-I’ve spoken to writers who forever spend their time re-writing until they get it right.
+I’ve spoken to writers who forever spend their time rewriting their story until they get it right.
 I’ve spoken to others who reject the idea.
 I’ve spoken to more who aren’t sure if it’s the right thing to do or not.

-In the end, I think it comes down to a gut feeling.
+In the end, it can come down to a gut feeling.
 When I was struck by this dilemma of either writing on or going back, the idea of re-writing felt like the right thing to do.
 The newer version excited me.
 It felt as if I’d unlocked a door, a door leading to the way out of this labyrinthine story writing puzzle.

 But when all you have for counsel is yourself, you can never be sure if it’s the right thing to do.
 What if the original version is better?
 What if I’ve made it worse?

-There are, however, some things we can do to help make this crucial and difficult decision a little easier.
+There are, however, some things we can do to help make the crucial and difficult decision of whether or not to rewrite your story a little easier.

-I believe it was Stephen King who said that when approaching feedback on your work, if everybody raises different issues, you can probably ignore them.
+Stephen King said that when approaching feedback on your work, if everybody raises different issues, you can probably ignore them.
 If they all say the same thing, you need to change it.

 In my experience, the areas requiring a rewrite have often received comments like, “this is confusing,” “this doesn’t make sense,” “what?”, “I don’t get this.”